iput-object/Filter.Ai/README.md

 ## Support

-Considerably Start the Repo and have fun ✨
+Considerably give a Star to the Repo and have fun ✨

 ## Acknowledgments